ishankgp/youtube_summary/README.md

 2. Click "Generate Summary"
 3. Watch as the summary is generated in real-time
 4. View the structured summary with:
-   - Overall Summary
+   - Overall Summary: Concise overview of the video content
-   - Key Points
+   - Key Points: Important takeaways and main ideas
-   - Notable Quotes
+   - Notable Quotes: Significant statements and timestamps
-   - Detailed Insights

 ## 🎨 UI Features

-- Clean, modern design with consistent spacing
+- Clean, modern design with consistent spacing (space-y-6 for sections)
 - Smooth hover effects and transitions
-- Clear visual hierarchy
+- Clear visual hierarchy with semantic headings
-- Responsive layout
+- Responsive layout for all screen sizes
 - Accessible components with ARIA support
 - Dark mode support
+- Interactive elements with visual feedback
+- Error states with helpful messages

 ## 🤝 Contributing